Providence Robotic Surgery Program–Southern Oregon

 Our certified robotic surgeons offer a depth of experience that is unsurpassed in the region, including expertise in several areas:

-- Gynecology – hysterectomies, fibroid surgeries and tubal ligation reversals are performed at Providence Medford by one of the most experienced robotic-certified surgeons in the region.
+- Gynecology – hysterectomies and fibroid surgeries are performed at Providence Medford by one of the most experienced robotic-certified surgeons in the region.

 - Prolapse repair – Providence Medford’s urogynecological surgeons are the only team in Southern Oregon offering robotic prolapse repair.